-German Shepherd in an Apartment: Can They Adapt?
+German Shepherd in an Apartment

 Can a German Shepherd thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for large breed apartment living.